rilhia/dataiku-test/tutorial/document.md

 ### 9. nextTurn():

-	•	This function simply hides the “Next Card” button and triggers the displayPlayerCard() function to get the next card.
+- This function simply hides the “Next Card” button and triggers the **displayPlayerCard()** function to get the next card.

 ```javascript
         // Proceed to the next turn
         function nextTurn() {